Kubernetes `Rollout`

 k8s

 In k8s, you don't "deploy", you "rollout".
 But, you don't "rollout" either.
-You either apply a deployment (or do it through helm, preferably), or kubectl create deployment <name>
+You either apply a deployment (or do it through helm, preferably), or kubectl create deployment <name>.
+But really, do it through helm won't ya?

 Apply the Deployment or Update: